-WORKERS at the huge

-Frametex mill at New Ger-

-many have won their first

-round of their battle against

-In terms of an industrial court

-order.
-Frame has been barred

-from recognising its sweatheart

-union - TUCSA's Textile Work-

-ers Industrial Union - until a

-conciliation board has been held.
+In terms of an industrial court order.
+Frame has been barred from recognising its sweatheart union - TUCSA's Textile Workers Industrial Union - until a conciliation board has been held.

-National Union of Textile

-Workers during the 1973 Frame

-strikes, workers at the New

-Germany mills have fought for

-the right to be represented by
+Ever since the birth of the National Union of Textile Workers during the 1973 Frame strikes, workers at the New Germany mills have fought for the right to be represented by the NUTW.

-In a renewed campaign started

-last year the NUTW signed up

-more than two-thirds of the

-workers at this mill in the heart
+In a renewed campaign started last year the NUTW signed up more than two-thirds of the workers at this mill in the heart of the Frame empire.

-The NUTW called on Frame

-to recognise the NUTW as the

-union chosen by its workers to
+The NUTW called on Frame to recognise the NUTW as the union chosen by its workers to represent them.

-its union bashing practice by

-However, Frame kept true to
+However, Frame kept true to its union bashing practice by